 If you are struggling with low oxygen levels in your fish tank and need a quick boost of instant oxygen, there are a few things that you can do.

 - Use a jug to pour water into your tank.
-Slowly pouring water into your tank from a height will create enough disturbance to the surface area and help oxygen to enter the water quickly.
+Slowly pouring water into your tank from a height will create enough disturbance to the surface area and help oxygen enter the water quickly.
 Instead of adding fresh water, just fill your jug with water from the tank.

 - Create some surface agitation.
-Use anything you can to increase surface agitation gently splashing or stirring the water.
+Use anything you can to increase surface agitation, gently splashing or stirring the water.

 - Increase your filter flow rate.
 If you have an adjustable flow rate on your filter, simply increasing the flow rate will not only increase surface agitation but will also help with water circulation so that oxygen will be better distributed around the tank.

-How Can I Oxygenate My Aquarium Naturally
+How Can I Oxygenate My Aquarium Naturally?

 The easiest and best way to add oxygen to a fish tank is naturally.
 Creating a bioactive tank that will mostly look after itself will require you to create an environment that resembles, as closely as possible, a fish’s natural environment.

 A well-cycled tank with plenty of good bacteria and live plants and a good level of filtration, lighting, and heating is all that is required to create a bioactive tank.
 There are many ways to add aquarium plants to your tank, such as planting, or you can attach aquarium plants to driftwood and rocks to create an eye-catching aquascape.

 Good bacteria will help control the build-up of ammonia, nitrites, and nitrates and will help prevent ammonia poisoning in your fish.
 Good bacteria and filtered water will prevent excess waste accumulation, one of the main causes of ammonia spikes.